curl/curl/docs/MANUAL.md

     curl -z -local.html http://remote.server.com/remote.html

-You can specify a "free text" date as condition.
+You can specify a plain text date as condition.
 Tell curl to only download the file if it was updated since January 12, 2012:

     curl -z "Jan 12 2012" http://remote.server.com/remote.html

-Curl will then accept a wide range of date formats.
+curl accepts a wide range of date formats.
 You always make the date check the other way around by prepending it with a dash (`-`).

 ## DICT